 - Satisfactory student and instructor evaluation of course outcomes.
-This includes demonstration of professional communication with all health professionals, colleagues, and the instructor. - Satisfactory knowledge base of: concepts of health promotion and prevention, determinants of health, community development, empowerment, change theory, communication theory, and content specific to health needs of the populations with which students will be working. - Satisfactory facilitation of one health teaching session based on a teaching plan which includes identification of: learning needs, goals, teaching strategies, and evaluation methods.
+This includes demonstration of professional communication with all health professionals, colleagues, and the instructor. - Satisfactory knowledge base of: concepts of health promotion and prevention, determinants of health, community development, empowerment, change theory, communication theory, and content specific to health needs of the populations with which students will be working. - Satisfactory facilitation of a health promotion initiative applying relevant theory and concepts specific to context needs.

-Evaluation (cont'd.)
+■ Evaluation (cont'd.)